 In addition, the University’s Postgraduate Medical Institute houses well-established educational programmes and programmatic research involving external stakeholders and delivers work-based postgraduate medical leadership throughout the region.

-The new facility will open at the Ormskirk Campus, within the successful Faculty of Health and Social Care which is already one of the largest providers of health and social care education in the North West of England.
+The new facility will open at the Ormskirk Campus, within the successful Faculty of Health, Social Care and Medicine which is already one of the largest providers of health and social care education in the North West of England.

 Funding for the School was announced in 2018 following a highly competitive process to allocate 1,500 additional places to train doctors in England.